 I mentioned yesrerday that Kristin Chenoweth made her big splash in the revival of You're a Good Man, Charlie Brown.
 And that got me thinking of her, and that in turn brought to mind my favorite performance I've seen her do.

 This is something I saw live, when it was originally done in late 1999, almost 15 years.
-It was somewhat early in her career, and she was appearing on The Rosie O'Donnell Show -- I was just slightly aware of her, and I wanted to see more.
+It was somewhat early in her career, and she was appearing on The Rosie O'Donnell Show -- I was just slightly aware of her, and I wanted to see more, so I tuned in.
 That's where I first came across her singing, "Taylor, the Latte Boy."
-Apparently my reaction to the song wasn't off-base, since she subsequently included it in her act, but has also performed on quite a few other shows.
+Apparently my reaction to the song wasn't off-base, since she subsequently included it in her act, but has also performed it on quite a few other shows.
 There's a very good video of her singing it on The Late, Late Show with Craig Ferguson -- she fine-tuned her performance and brought out some of the humor more -- but I just like the particular sweetness and naturalness of the original, which I think makes it all the better.

 The song was written by Marcy Heisler and Zina Goldrich, as a sort of nightclub song, loosely based on Ms. Heisler's experiences as a customer at Starbucks.